LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

         infrapy run_fk --config-file BRP_analysis.config --freq-max 10.0

-    If a parameter is not included in a config file or via the command line, a default value is used and can be found in the output at the time of the analysis or in the :code:`fk_results` output file header.
+    If a parameter is not included in a config file or via the command line, a default value is used and can be found in the output at the time of the analysis or in the output file header.

 - From the beamforming results, detection analysis can be conducted via the :code:`run_fd` method.
 This analysis requires the fk output label and can use a custom detection label or automatically use the fk label if none is specified.